Find a URL to use for removal requests

 - Hover over the blue link in search results.
 Do NOT copy the text of the displayed link.
 Do NOT click the link and copy the URL from the page in your browser.

-Here’s how to find the exact URL of an image:
+Here’s how to find the URL of an image for image removal requests:

-- Click the image that you locate in the image search results.
+- Click the image in image search results.

 - Paste the URL into a file or document, so it’s available when you use the URL removal tool.